sux21/Experimental_Evolution/README.md

 # Su_Xingyuan_May_to_August_2023
 Bioinformatics project on Rhizobium leguminosarum

+# Questions:
+- For Trimmomatic output files, what does pair and unpair files mean?

 # Step 1 - Genome Assembly using SPAdes <br>
 version: SPAdes genome assembler v3.15.2